QSBS Basics & Overview: Understanding Qualified Small Business Stock

 For Stock Acquired After the Applicable Date:

-Note: These limits apply on a per-issuer basis, meaning a taxpayer can potentially exclude gains from multiple different QSBS issuers, subject to each issuer's separate limit.
+These limits are applied on a per-issuer basis, allowing a taxpayer to potentially exclude gains from multiple different QSBS issuers, each subject to its separate limit.

 Key Eligibility Requirements